peholmst-attic/DART/Design/message-formats/resource-messages.md

     "version": "1.0"
   },
   "body": {
-    "include_disabled": true
+    "disabled_included": true
   }
 }
 ```

-* `include_disabled`: specifies whether disabled ("softly deleted") resources should be included in the response.
+* `disabled_included`: specifies whether disabled ("softly deleted") resources should be included in the response.
 *Optional*, default value is `false`.

 Response: